 There are many potential causes of heel pain, including heel spurs and plantar fasciitis.
-No matter why your heel hurts, you can count on the highly experienced doctors of podiatric medicine at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, for help.
+No matter why your heel hurts, you can count on the highly experienced doctors of podiatric medicine at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Lakewood and Garfield Heights, Ohio, for help.
 Book an appointment online or by phone today.

 Heel Pain Q & A

 Why does heel pain happen?

 Your heel can be particularly vulnerable to pain because it has to support your whole body with every move you make.
 Some of the most common causes of heel pain include: